Alex-Hamblin/CGAssignment1/README.md

 Diffuse was applied to the ground in one of the areas to showcase the changes in elevation and landscape.
-This is to experiement with the lighting and how it effects the terrain
+This is to experiement with the lighting and how it effects the terrain. we wanted a way to accentuate the differences in the height of the elevation and outline the ground, this was one of the methods that we used to acheve this.
+We messed with the colours to make the terrain pop out more and fit the style that we were looking for

 Ambient: